Where Harris and Trump Stand on UkraineWhere Harris and Trump Stand on Ukraine

 Soldiers from the 3rd Battalion, 321st Field Artillery Regiment of the 18th Field Artillery Brigade conduct live fire testing at White Sands Missile Range, N.M., on Dec.
 14, 2021.
 John Hamilton/U.S. Army via AP, File

-Kessler said a Harris administration, much like Biden’s, could, therefore, escalate the conflict either directly or indirectly if it thought doing so would degrade Russian capabilities.
+Kessler said a Harris administration, much like Biden’s, could, therefore, escalate the conflict either directly or indirectly if it thought that doing so would degrade Russian capabilities.

-“A Harris presidency will likely continue supporting the war in Ukraine as well as taking it further to lengths that may risk a greater conflict and pull the U.S. and NATO into direct confrontation,” Kessler said.
+“A Harris presidency will likely continue supporting the war in Ukraine as well as taking it further to lengths that may risk a greater conflict and pull the U.S. and NATO into direct confrontation,” he said.

 The White House has thus far refused such requests and prohibited Ukraine from using its weapons to strike deep into Russia.